Development of the New Testament canon: Cyril of Jerusalem

+Cyril of Jerusalem (c.
+350) listed the modern New Testament (counting the Epistle to the Hebrews as a writing of Paul) except the Book of Revelation, which would belong to a secondary rank.

 Council of Laodicea

 The Council of Laodicea, c.
 363, was one of the first councils that set out to judge which books were to be read aloud in churches.
 The decrees issued by the thirty or so clerics attending were called canons.
 Canon 59 decreed that only canonical books should be read, but no list was appended in the Latin and Syriac manuscripts recording the decrees.
 The list of canonical books, Canon 60, sometimes attributed to the Council of Laodicea is a later addition according to most scholars and has a 22-book OT and 26-book NT (excludes Revelation).

 Athanasius

 In his Easter letter of 367, Athanasius, Bishop of Alexandria, gave a list of exactly the same books as what would become the 27-book NT canon, and he used the word "canonized" (kanonizomena) in regard to them.
 This canon was the first time a list agreed with the current canon although the order differed with the letters of Paul being last among the letters unlike the current version.

+Athenasius distinguished between canonical books, books that were to read, and apocrypha that must be rejected.